ABOUT THIS SERIES

 In our mistrust-filled world full of political contention and both fake and devastating news, mustering the courage to have authentic conversations with people can be a challenge.
 Finding common ground and engaging in civil discourse about important issues facing our communities, our state, our country and our world can seem elusive, if not sadly impossible.

-This concerning state of affairs prompted Pine Tree Watch to examine the concept of trust.
-In this series called “The Maine Trust Project,” we sit down each month with a Maine resident to discuss this precious commodity.
-We’ll see which people and institutions Mainers trust and how the concept of trust drives their thought processes and actions.
+This concerning state of affairs prompted the newsroom to examine the concept of trust.
+In this series called “The Maine Trust Project,” we sat down once a month with a Maine resident to discuss this precious commodity.
+The project revealed which people and institutions Mainers trust and how the concept of trust drives their thought processes and actions.

 Anne Roosevelt has found a home in central Maine, enjoying the natural resources while continuing a life based on truth.

-Many of our stories have been based on tips from readers.
+Many of our stories have been based off a reader’s suggestion.